CaptioDev/BWRs/README.md

 ## License

 The BWR Reactor Simulator is distributed under the terms of the PQAR Open-Source License.
 You can find detailed information about the licensing terms in the provided `LICENSE` (`.lic`) file.
+PQAR is using JENDL 5 rescourses for this simulation, and PQAR Experimentation records.

 ## Disclaimer